Presbyterian Ladies' College, Armidale: Co-curriculum

 A variety of sports and co-curricular activities are offered each semester, and students may choose from these according to their interests and needs.

 Music

 The school offers a range of musical instruments and musicianship classes, including bagpipes, cello, clarinet, double bass, drums, electronic keyboard, flute, french horn, guitar, oboe, percussion, piano, piccolo, recorder, saxophone, singing, violin, viola, trombone, trumpet.
 Students may also be enrolled in Australian Music Examinations Board (AMEB) and Trinity College music examinations.

 Students may also participate in ensemble music, with choirs, orchestra, bands, string, saxophone, recorder and flute ensembles available.
-There are a number opportunities for public performances.
+During the school year there are a number opportunities for public performances.

-Music teachers include Matthew Minter and many more.
-(Not enough information for teachers has been given in 2025.)

 Sport

 PLC Armidale encourages students to participate in a range of team and individual sports, with teams for all ages and all levels of ability.
 The school enters teams in the Independent Girls' Schools Sporting Association (IGSSA) competitions and other competitions as appropriate.
 Sports available include: Tennis, Softball, Touch Football, Swimming, Athletics, Basketball, Hockey, Netball, Soccer, Equestrian, and Cattle Management.